-- The investigation process and informal resolution process including a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of investigation process; - The allegations including sufficient details known at the time including the identities of the parties involved in the incident, the conduct allegedly constituting sexual harassment, sexual assault and/or dating violence, and the date and location of the alleged incident, if known; - The respondent's right to have an advisor of his/her choice who may be, but is not required to be, an attorney; - The right to inspect and review evidence; and - The prohibition against knowingly making false statements or knowingly submitting false information during the investigation process.
+- Explanation of investigation and informal resolution process including a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of investigation process; - Description of allegations including sufficient details known at the time such as - the identities of the parties involved in the incident, - the conduct allegedly constituting sexual harassment, sexual assault and/or dating violence, and - the date and location of the alleged incident, if known - Each party's right to have an advisor of their choice who may be, but is not required to be, an attorney; - The right to inspect and review evidence; - The prohibition against knowingly making false statements or knowingly submitting false information during the investigation process.

-Formal Complaint Investigation

-Designation of investigator and decision-maker

-Timelines

-- Provide periodic updates to parties as investigation proceeds - Extensions permitted for good cause and providing notice to parties when timelines are extended - Investigation period - Investigative report completed - All evidence gathered must be provided to each party at least 10 days prior to completion of investigative report so that parties can respond in writing - Suggested timeline 30 days total for investigation - All evidence gathered and provided to parties by day 15 - Parties respond to evidence by day 25 - Investigative report completed by day 30
+For Complainants:

+Available services and advocacy organizations, about the investigation process, about their rights under Title IX of the Education Amendments of 1972, the District of Columbia Human Rights Act of 1977, and crime victims' rights.

+Provide periodic updates to parties as investigation proceeds

+Extensions permitted for good cause and providing notice to parties when timelines are extended

+Investigation period (suggested timeline - 30 days)

+Day 1-15 - Evidence gathered

+Day 15 - Evidence provided to each party (at least 10 days prior to investigative report)

+Day 15-25 Parties have opportunity to respond in writing to evidence

+Day 30 - Investigative Report issued

-Formal Complaint Investigation
+Investigation Period Timeline

-Timelines Continued
+Investigative Report shared with both parties and decision maker at conclusion of investigation

+Suggested Decision-Making Timeline - 30 Days

-- Decision making - Investigative Report shared with both parties and decision maker at conclusion of investigation - Both parties have at least 10 days to respond to investigative report before a decision is rendered - Each party may submit written, relevant questions that they want to ask the other party or any witness - Decision maker must gather responses to those questions and provide responses in writing to each party - Additional time (I suggest 3 days) permitted to submit additional, limited follow up questions - Decision maker reviews all evidence gathered through investigative report and responses from each party and makes a determination as to responsibility for the alleged conduct - Written decision issued to both parties
+Both parties have at least 10 days to respond to investigative report and submit written questions to other party and witnesses (Days 1-10)

+- Decision maker must gather responses to those questions and provide responses in writing to each party (Days 10-15)

+Additional time permitted to submit additional, limited follow up questions (Days 15-20)

+Days 20-30 - Decision maker reviews all evidence gathered through investigative report and responses from each party; makes a determination as to responsibility for the alleged conduct
-Formal Complaint Investigation

-Timelines Continued
+Written decision issued to both parties

+Decision Making Timeline

+Appeal Timeline

-- Appeal - Designation of independent decision maker - Both parties given time to make an appeal (I suggest no more than 30 days) - Both parties given notice of appeal and opportunity to respond (I suggest no more than 10 days) - I suggest borrowing timelines for appeal from Bullying Prevention Act - 30 days to complete secondary investigation with extension of up to 15 days permitted for good cause - Written decision to both parties
+Designation of independent decision maker Both parties given time to make an appeal I suggest no more than 30 days Both parties given notice of appeal and opportunity to respond I suggest no more than 10 days Establish timeline for secondary investigation and decision I suggest borrowing timelines for appeal from Bullying Prevention Act 30 days to complete secondary investigation with extension of up to 15 days permitted for good cause Written decision to both parties